bitfocus/companion-module-studiocoast-vmix/README.md

 * Updated some presets, with coresponding feedbacks
 * Updated Video Timer feedback to autodetect and use "Mark out" if set
 * Added More functions Afecting Video Playback and Marking In and Out's
+* Added Presets for Video Playback and Marking In and Out's